gauravpatil123/Interactive-Visualizations/Drawing Data/README.md

 - Dataset
 - Scripts
 - Outputs
-  1. Drawing 1
+  1. Drawing 1 | World Disaster Risk Dataset Infograph
-  2. Drawing 2
+  2. Drawing 2 | Infograph Legend
-  3. Drawing 3
+  3. Drawing 3 | Playstation Controller Buttons

 **About**</br>
 This directory contains script for drawing fundamental shapes using svg path, a script for creating a data inforgraph for the world disaster risk dataset (from kaggle) and a script for creating a legend for the data infograph.